Kernel-based Koopman approximants for control: Flexible sampling, error analysis, and stability: Data-driven surrogates: Lyapunov stability

-We point out that the relation of \Cref{prop:equilibrium} above is only approximately preserved when considering regularized kEDMD \Cref{eq:dynamics:surrogate} with a regularization parameter $\lambda > 0$.
+We point out that the relation of \cref{prop:equilibrium} above is only approximately preserved when considering regularized kEDMD \cref{eq:dynamics:surrogate} with a regularization parameter $\lambda > 0$.
 More precisely, in view of the implicit function theorem, the data-driven surrogate has an equilibrium in a neighborhood of the original model's equilibrium and the size of this neighborhood is proportional to~${\lambda}$.

-We now provide the fundamentals for our subsequent analysis, that is, the notion of a Lyapunov function and (practical) asymptotic stability, as well as a standard result from Lyapunov stability theory.

-\begin{definition} Consider the discrete-time dynamical system~\Cref{eq:dynamics} on the set~$\Omega$.
-Let $Y \subset \Omega$ be a forward invariant set w.r.t.\ the dynamics~\Cref{eq:dynamics} containing the equilibrium $x^* = F(x^*)$ in its interior $\operatorname{int}(Y)$.
-Then, we have the following definitions:
+We now provide the fundamentals for our subsequent analysis, that is, the notion of a Lyapunov function and (practical) asymptotic stability, as well as a standard result from Lyapunov stability theory. \begin{definition} Consider the discrete-time dynamical system~\cref{eq:dynamics} on the set~$\Omega$.
+Let {$x^*$ be an equilibrium, i.e., $x^* = F(x^*)$, and} let $Y \subset \Omega$ be a forward invariant set w.r.t.\ the dynamics~\cref{eq:dynamics} containing the equilibrium $x^*$ in its interior $\operatorname{int}(Y)$.
+Then,

-{\rm (i)} The equilibrium~$x^*$ is said to be {\em asymptotically stable} with domain of attraction~$Y$ if there exists $\beta \in \mathscr{K\!L}$ such that
+{\rm (i)} the equilibrium~$x^*$ is said to be {\em asymptotically stable} with domain of attraction~$Y$ if there exists $\beta \in \mathscr{K\!L}$ such that